BearAtSki/Scripts-for-pyWinContext/README.md

 set "maxDigits=0"

-:: Extract digits from the end of the baseName echo Debug: Starting to extract digits... for /l %%i in (0,1,255) do (
+:: Extract digits from the end of the baseName echo Starting to extract digits... for /l %%i in (0,1,255) do (
     set "char=!baseName:~-%%i,1!"
     if not "!char!"=="" if "!char!" geq "0" if "!char!" leq "9" (